Famous/famous-angular/docs/unstable/directive/faAnimation/index.md

     $scope.box.opacity.set(1, {duration: 500, curve: &#39;easeInOut&#39;});
   };</code></pre>
 <p>Why the difference?  </p>
-<p>Fa-translate (along with rotate, translate, scale, skew, etc) passes through a Famous Transform function (Transform.translate()), while faOpacity, faSize, faOrigin, and faAlign are passed through a Famous Modifier.
+<p>FaTranslate (along with faRotate, faTranslate, faScale, faSkew, &amp; more) pass through a Famous Transform function (Transform.translate()), whereas faOpacity, faSize, faOrigin, and faAlign are passed through a Famous Modifier.
-Famous&#39; Transform.translate() does not accept a Transitionable object, but only an array, which myTransitionable.get() can return.
+A Famous Transform.translate() function does not accept a Transitionable object, but only an array.
+A .get() function of a Transitionable returns an interpolated value of a current transition, therefore in the case of a faTranslate, it can return an array that a Transform.translate() can accept.
-Whereas a Famous myModifier.opacityFrom() method of a Modifier can accept a Transitionable object directly.  </p>
+Whereas faOpacity is passes through a Famous Modifier, which has an .opacityFrom() method that can accept a Transitionable object directly.  </p>
 <p>As a design principle, Famous-Angular attempts to pass values directly to Famous as much as possible, and these differences are due to the core Famous library.</p>
 <h2 id="callbacks">Callbacks</h2>
-<p>The .set() method of a Transitionable accepts an endState, a transition, and also an optional callback to be called upon observed completion of the transition.
+<p>The .set() method of a Transitionable can accept 3 arguments: an endState, a transition, and an optional callback to be called upon observed completion of the transition.
 In the example below, when the first transition completes, with the element translated to [200, 300, 0], the callback function is called, and the element begins the transition to [100, 100, 0]. </p>
 <pre><code class="lang-javascript">var Transitionable = $famous[&#39;famous/transitions/Transitionable&#39;];